 In August 2011, Steve Smith filed a terrific Blog report which included a trek on the Falls in the River Trail (click HERE to read Steve's report).

-It's a long and uninteresting story, but Cheri and I worked out a plan whereby we wouldn't need to hike this 2-mile trail, and then turn around and re-hike the 2-miles back to our starting point.
-Cheri was most willing to only hike a portion of the trail, and drive to the trailhead at Second Connecticut Lake to wait for me while I completed a one-way journey of the entire 2-mile distance.
+It's a long and uninteresting story, but my wife and I worked out a plan whereby we wouldn't need to hike this 2-mile trail, and then turn around and re-hike the 2-miles back to our starting point.
+My wife was most willing to only hike a portion of the trail, and drive to the trailhead at Second Connecticut Lake to wait for me while I completed a one-way journey of the entire 2-mile distance.

 And so, with no further ado, presented below are a few snapshots taken while hiking the Falls in the River Trail.
 I'll be brief in saying that this is a beautiful trail which is well-blazed and well-maintained.
 Besides the attractive "Falls in the River" destination, this trail leads you past several gorgeous vistas of the Connecticut River.